grokstream/coding-challenge/README.md

 # Grok javascript coding-challenge

 Sum all prime numbers from 0 to 10,000.
-Total operation time cannot exceed 2 minutes.
+Total operation time cannot exceed 2 minutes (assuming you're using a processor > 2.0 GHz)

 Create a graph using any charting library you would like.
 For the x,y labels: x should be the prime number, y should be the cumlative sum of prime numbers including that number.
 For example: